shashankholla/expeyesRVCE/README.md

-# Test
+# Get started with ExpeyesRVCE
+Note: This code is based off of [Expeyes website] (http://expeyes.in) and is under GNU GPL licence.
+The code in this repo is open to modifications.

-How to install expeyes on an Ubuntu based Linux Distribution?
+## How to install expeyes on an Ubuntu based Linux Distribution?

 1. Open the terminal by pressing Win+T
 2. Copy paste the following commands